 Practice Your Plan

-Conduct a family severe thunderstorm drill regularly so everyone knows what to do if a damaging wind or large hail is approaching.
+Conduct a family severe thunderstorm drill regularly so everyone knows what to do if damaging winds or large hail are approaching.
 Make sure all members of your family know to go there when severe thunderstorm warnings are issued.
 Don’t forget pets if time allows.

 Prepare Your Home